CloudThat-VMW-K8S/test/README.md

-Person:
-- create a Kubeadm cluster with 3 master nodes and 2 worker nodes

-ChatGPT:
+#Lab1: Creating an HA Kubeadm Cluster

-- To create a Kubeadm cluster with 3 master nodes and 2 worker nodes, you can follow the steps below:
+##To create a Kubeadm cluster with 3 master nodes and 2 worker nodes, you can follow the steps below:
 1. Set up the Virtual Machines (VMs) for the cluster.
 You can use any virtualization technology like VirtualBox or VMWare.
 Ensure that the VMs have a minimum of 2GB RAM and 2 CPUs.
 2. Install Ubuntu 20.04 LTS on all the VMs.
 3. Disable swap on all the VMs using the command `sudo swapoff -a`.